Quick answer

 Safety tips

-- ✓Ensure beans are cooked very soft to prevent choking hazards.
+- ✓Ensure beans are cooked very soft to prevent choking; lightly squash whole beans.

-- ✓White beans are not among the common top allergens but watch for any unusual reactions.
+- ✓White beans aren't a top allergen, but watch for any unusual reaction.

 - ✓Always supervise your baby while eating.